 The first thing we had to do was decide where to place our tent.
 Originally, I thought it would be great to have our glamping tent set up on the edge of the woods, but my husband was one step ahead of me.
 He thought the tent would be better situated near the pond so when we looked out of the tent from our bed in the morning, we’d have a great view.
 Turns out his suggested location was the better option.
 Just look at this view.

 Now, we could have used our pop-up tent, which I love.
-But crawling out of a tent doesn’t scream glamping to me.
+But crawling out of a tent that is fairly low to the ground doesn’t scream glamping to me.
 I definitely imagined something a bit more upscale.
 My husband suggested a Bohemian style tent and since buying one was out of the budget, we decided to build our own.

 My husband even built a floor for the tent.